JoycelynO/Analyzing-Hospital-Efficiency/README.md

 6. DAX Measures used include: Calculate, Average, ALL, Summarize Columns, Values and Divide

 ## Insights and Recommendations
 1. The New York City Service Area had the highest percentage of hospitals performing the surgical procedure of interest.
+The NYU Lutheran Medical Center, Olean General Hospital and Memorial Hospital for Cancer and Allied Diseases had the highest average cost per discharge (304.59%, 288.64% and 207.20% respectively) relative to the overall state average ($20,910).
+2. The Kings County Hospital Center